 [Gly2]-recombinant human glucagon-like peptide is a protein that is structurally similar to a natural protein called glucagon-like peptide 2 which is produced by cells in the lower part of the intestines.
 This substance acts as a signalling molecule and when it binds to its receptors it can stimulate various reactions and processes in the tissue.
 One of the effects is thought to be an increase in proliferation and decrease in cell death as well as improving the absorptive qualities of the small intestine.
 Thus, [gly2]-recombinant human glucagon-like peptide is expected to improve the function of the remaining part of the intestine.

 - What is the stage of development of this medicine?

 The effects of [gly2]-recombinant human glucagon-like peptide were evaluated in experimental models.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted a positive opinion on 26 October 2001 recommending the granting of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 26 October 2001 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;

 - either the rarity of the condition (affecting not more than 5 in 10,000 people in the EU) or insufficient returns on investment.